NickHerrig/nickherrig.com/content/posts/local-clip-embeddings.md

 ---

 Recently I've been interested in some of the ways that we can use embeddings to compare images, text, and other data.
-Embeddings allow us to create features and applications like image search, retrieval augmented generation, and many more.
+Embeddings allow us to create features and applications like image search, [retrieval-augmented generation](https://en.wikipedia.org/wiki/Retrieval-augmented_generation), and many more.
 You can think of an embedding as just a list of numbers (a vector) that represents the semantic meaning of a given piece of data. this allows us to compare two embeddings and determine how similar they are.

-But how do we get embeddings?
+But how do we get these magical embeddings?

-## What is CLIP?
+## Enter CLIP

 There are many ways to generate embeddings for a dataset.
 One method is using models pre-trained on image and text data.
 Today, we'll use a model called [CLIP](https://openai.com/index/clip/) from OpenAI.